Aminath Rishfa: Career

+Born on 7th february 1971.
 Rishfa made her screen debut in a video song, "Heela Beleema" starred opposite Mohamed Manik and produced by Udhares Latheef.
 After featuring in several short films and series, Rishfa collaborated with Hussain Munawwar for his second direction, revenge thriller film Dhilakani (2013) along with Ismail Rasheed, Niuma Mohamed, Mohamed Manik and Mohamed Faisal.
 The film deals with a man's tumultuous journey to seek vengeance and the demolition of family bond over a girl.
 The film attracted negative reception from critics while Nadheem wrote: "Embraced with futile characters, impractical scenes and out-dated music, the film has problems in each department whereas Munawwar failed to extract the talent of skillful actors".
 Despite negative reviews, Rishfa was bestowed with the Best Female Debut award at the 3rd Maldives Film Awards while nominated as the Best Supporting Actress.

 In 2015, Rishfa appeared in Ali Seezan's action film Ahsham.
 The film along with her performance as Maeesha, a nurse, received mixed reviews from critics.
 The film, made on a budget of MVR 1,500,000, was considered as the most expensive film made in Maldives.
 It was one of the three entries from Maldives to the SAARC Film Festival in 2016.
 She then collaborated with Fathimath Nahula for two television drama series.
 In the first release, a 15-episodes romantic series Vakivumuge Kurin, Rishfa portrayed an irresponsible sister who marries a drug addict.
 This was followed by Nahula's 13 episodes drama series, Umurah Salaan (2015) which centers on a squabble family which is separated due to the greed for money and misunderstandings.
 The series which stars Mohamed Faisal, Rishfa, Ahmed Azmeel and Mariyam Azza in lead roles, she portrays the character Reesha, an impotent young woman who deals with a dark past and is afraid to step-up in life.
 Her next appearance was Hussain Munawwar's Neyngi Yaaru Vakivee (2016) alongside Ahmed Azmeel.
 Critics panned the film and considered Rishfa's performance as Reema "boring" while criticising the character development.
 Despite the negative reviews, the film did an average business at the end of its run.